-Credit risk is the risk of a loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
+Credit risk refers to the risk of a loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 The Company regularly monitors credit risk exposure and takes steps to mitigate the likelihood of this exposure resulting in losses.

-The Company's exposure to credit risk currently relates to accounts receivable with one major customer (see Note 28 to the Audited Financial Statements), other receivable and derivative financial assets which it manages by dealing only with highly rated Canadian financial institutions.
-Included in the consolidated statements of financial position are trade receivables of \$10,659,000 (2021 - \$9,261,000), all of which were aged under 60 days, or received after year-end.
-There was no amount recorded as bad debt expense for the years ended November 30, 2022 and 2021.
-Financial instruments other than cash and trade and other receivables that potentially subject the Company to significant credit risk consist principally of bonds and money market funds.
-The Company invests its available cash in highly liquid fixed income instruments from governmental, paragovernmental, municipal and high-grade corporate bodies and money market funds (2022 - \$9,214,000; 2021 - \$19,955,000).
-As at November 30, 2022, the Company believes it was not exposed to any significant credit risk.
+The Company's exposure to credit risk currently relates to accounts receivable with one major customer (refer to Note 27 to the Audited Financial Statements), other receivable and derivative financial assets which it manages by dealing only with highly rated Canadian financial institutions.
+Included in the consolidated statements of financial position are trade receivables of \$12,798,000 (2022 - \$10,659,000), all of which were aged under 60 days or received after year end.
+There was no amount recorded as bad debt expense for the years ended November 30, 2023 and 2022.
+Financial instruments other than cash and trade and other receivables that potentially subject the Company to significant credit risk consists principally of bonds and money market funds.
+The Company invests its available cash in highly liquid fixed income instruments from governmental, paragovernmental, municipal and high-grade corporate bodies and money market funds (2023 - \$6,290,000; 2022 - \$9,214,000).
+As at November 30, 2023, the Company believes it was not exposed to any significant credit risk.
 The Company's maximum credit exposure corresponded to the carrying amount of these financial assets.